rdzudzar/DistributionAnalyser/README.md

 - Select distribution
 - Use sliders to change distribution parameters and see how distribution changes
 - Fine tunning:
--- **Slider** can be in steps of 0.10 / 0.01
+    -**Slider** can be in steps of 0.10 / 0.01
--- Possible to enter paramter values manually
+    - Possible to enter paramter values manually

 ## Tweak display